Injuries from Laptop Lithium Battery Fires and Explosions

 an experienced attorney to handle you lithium battery accident case, but we only handle these

 - Or property damage exceeding one million dollars

 These cases are very expensive, and in most cases, our law firm is required to finance them.

-Dan Cytryn has been helping personal injury victims for more than 36 years and has court room experience, having handled more than 100 jury trials and close to 50 appeals.
+Dan Cytryn has been helping personal injury victims for 40 years and has court room experience, having handled more than 100 jury trials and close to 50 appeals.